 Hyphemas and blowout fractures are serious eye injuries and medical emergencies.
 They are caused by significant blunt force trauma to the eye and face.

 If you have any eye injury, contact your optician immediately or go to an A&E department right away for advice.

-Once you are in the care of a doctor, be sure to mention if you wear contact lenses, so you can be advised whether to leave them in or remove them.
+Once you are in professional care, be sure to mention if you wear contact lenses, so you can be advised whether to leave them in or remove them.

-Depending on the type of eye injury, the doctor may want you to flush your eye with water or saline solution.
+Depending on the type of eye injury, they may want you to flush your eye with water or saline solution.
 In more serious situations, you may need surgery.

 Treat all eye injuries as potential emergencies, and never hesitate to contact or see an optician immediately.
 Don't take risks with your eyesight.
 Remember, you have only one pair of eyes.

 WORRIED YOU INJURED YOUR EYE?
 Find an optician near you.